UKHO/docs/quality-assurance/Security-Testing-Guidance.md

 'http://www.attackbank.com/default.asp?profile=741&debit=1000 could be altered by an attacker to, http://www.attackbank.com/default.asp?profile=852&debit=2000, the attack is attempting to manipulate the url to gain access to other site details they shouldn’t have permission for.' for more information then read the link [Web_Parameter_Tampering](https://owasp.org/www-community/attacks/Web_Parameter_Tampering)

-Practices the basic URL manipulation with the following link [Avatao practical example](https://next.avatao.com/collections/c26b8ef1-18c9-419a-a023-ac187af3864c/owasp-top-10-intro-in-c/challenges/swapping-the-id?tab=windows)
+Practice the basic URL manipulation with the following link [Avatao practical example](https://next.avatao.com/collections/c26b8ef1-18c9-419a-a023-ac187af3864c/owasp-top-10-intro-in-c/challenges/swapping-the-id?tab=windows)

-# **Automation Testing**
+# **Manual Testing using ZAP in standalone setup**

 For test automation tools, then we will look at Zap as its open source and covers the basics which supplements the manual testing that needs to be conducted also.
 Zap will provide: